huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   Changing this parameter will create a new resource.
 For details about volume types, see [DB Instance Storage Types](https://support.huaweicloud.com/intl/en-us/productdesc-rds/rds_01_0020.html).

-* `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
+* `disk_encryption_id` - (Optional, String, ForceNew) Specifies the key ID for disk encryption.
 Changing this parameter will create a new resource.

 The `backup_strategy` block supports: